PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ## ✏️ Part 1: Building an MVP in three days

-PostHog apps are the brainchild of our [first ever hire](/blog/posthog-first-five), Marius Andra.

-I (Marius) wanted a Google Analytics-style world map view for PostHog during our Tuscany offsite hackathon, but I had a problem.
-The map required location data from IP addresses.
+PostHog apps were an idea of mine.
+I wanted a Google Analytics-style world map view and that required location data from IP addresses.
 While there were many services to do this, connecting them to event data was difficult.
+I decided to work on solving this during our Tuscany offsite hackathon.

 ![Map](../images/blog/how-we-built-an-app-server/map.png)